Towards Ontology-driven development with derived data, process, object, and message models.

 Relationships and Association Links

-Relationships connect and Associative Entity to its participating Entities.
+Relationships connect an Associative Entity to its participating Entities.
 Likewise, the Association Link joins the Association with the participating entities.

 Relationship and Association Link names and codes are purely technical: Entity <space> Associative Entity.
 For example, the Currency Identifier identifies.